jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 Q: What happens if Onslaught has a +1/+1 counter and is moved to Singularity's **Pocket Dimension**.
 He comes back as 1/1 with 0 Health, is he stunned?

+A: He would still be stunned since he will have wounds equal to his health (0 is equal to 0).

+^(Source: FB Post - Chad Daniel)

 # [Oz](http://vs.tcgbrowser.com/images/cards/big/TBB-019.jpg)
 *Set: The Buffy Battles*

 **Lose Control** lets an enemy player force Oz to strike another Supporting Character.
 If Oz’s ATK is greater than or equal to that character’s DEF, Oz stuns that character.

 ^(Source: Rule insert)

+# Pain and Suffering
+*Set: Defenders*

+Q: Pain and Suffering has to played be during combat but does it have to target a character in the combat?
+It does not specify with "an attacker" or "a defender" or "a character in this combat" like cards like Even the Odds, Hidden Weapons, etc. do.

+A: Pain and Suffering can only affect a character in the combat.

 # Phil Coulson
 ## [Phil Coulson](http://vs.tcgbrowser.com/images/cards/big/CV1-006.jpg) (Illustrated)